groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/python-net/_index.en.md

     # feature loop
     - title: "Documentation and examples"
-      content: "There is already a lot of documentation on using Comparison library on different platforms with code examples, so you don’t have to think hard about how to work with GroupDocs.Comparison API in your Node.js application."
+      content: "There is already a lot of documentation on using Comparison library on different platforms with code examples, so you don’t have to think hard about how to work with GroupDocs.Comparison API in your Python application."

     # feature loop
     - title: "Select changes and merge them to one file"